AhrefsBot Explained: Should You Block It or Let It Crawl?

 This strategy is quite good in blocking AhrefsBot and gives you more control.

-Unlike approach 1, which relies on the Ahrefsbot to follow the rules you establish, method 2 gives you entire control over the server.
+Unlike approach 1, which relies on the Ahrefsbot to follow the rules you establish, method 2 gives you complete control over the server.

 You will add the Ahrefsbot’s IP address range and ban it based on those addresses.